edgd1er/nordlynx-proxy/README.md

 Logging in via ‘--legacy’, ‘--username’, and ‘--password’ flags is deprecated.
 Use ‘nordvpn login' or ‘nordvpn login --nordaccount’ to log in via browser.
 Alternatively, you can use ‘nordvpn login --token’ to log in with a generated token.
 ```

-Warning 3: At the moment, the container is not set to run with generated wireguard config file. (healtcheck, start checks, switch from nordvpn to wireguard tools)
+Warning 3: At the moment, the container is not set to run with generated wireguard config file. (healthcheck, start checks, switch from NordVPN to WireGuard tools)

+### Description
-This is a NordVPN docker container that connects to the NordVPN recommended servers through nordvpn client, and starts both a SOCKS5 proxy (dante) and an http proxy.
-Upon connection, the wireguard configuration is saved to `/etc/wireguard/wg0.conf` if required `GENERATE_WIREGUARD_CONF=true`.
-This file can be exported then re-used to setup a plain wireguard connection.
-After this operation, 317 MB of additional disk space will be used. (nordlynx-proxy-wg image is built to compare sizes)
-Openvpn and nordlynx technology are available through ǹordvpn settings technology
+This is a NordVPN docker container that connects to the NordVPN recommended servers using the NordVPN Linux client.
+It starts a SOCKS5 proxy server (dante) and a HTTP proxy server to use it as a NordVPN gateway.
+After this operation, 317 MB of additional disk space will be used. (nordlynx-proxy-wg image is built to compare sizes).
+OpenVPN and NordLynx technology are available through NordVPN settings technology.
+Whenever the connection is lost, the NordVPN client has a killswitch to obliterate the connection.

+### Exporting WireGuard config
+If environment variable `GENERATE_WIREGUARD_CONF=true` is set, the WireGuard configuration is saved to `/etc/wireguard/wg0.conf when connecting.
+This file can be exported then re-used to setup a plain WireGuard connection.

 Added docker image version for raspberry.

-Whenever the connection is lost, nordvpn client has a killswitch to obliterate the connection.

-tests:
+### VPN tests:
 * https://www.dnsleaktest.com
 * https://ipleak.net/
 * https://browserleaks.com/webrtc

-**Please note that webrtc will leak your real IP.
-You need to disable webrtc or install nordvpn's extension.**
+**Please note that WebRTC will leak your real IP.
+You need to disable WebRTC  or install nordvpn's browser extension.**
 https://browserleaks.com/webrtc#howto-disable-webrtc

 ## What is this?